 Hoods were placed randomly on the inside of the glass screens that can be opened in the market on the ground floor to blend in with the active street community daily, and the wooden spiral-shaped façade was extended into the square to transform it into a pergola that provides shade in the square.
 The upper floors contain a childcare center, library, restaurants, and other functions needed by the community, and each floor plate was shifted so that the view from each floor and the terraced housing differs.

 The wooden screen that is comprised of wooden “threads” that are wrapped around the building in an irregular pattern gives it a very different expression from the surrounding high-rise buildings.
 The bent Accoya softwood members are randomly placed so that the panels overlap with each other onsite in a manner that the joints cannot be seen.

-This structure resulted in interior space that resembles a silkworm cocoon, and a primitive façade that looks like a bird’s nest, creating an oasis in the middle of an urban jungle.
+This structure resulted in an interior space that resembles a silkworm cocoon and a primitive façade that looks like a bird’s nest, creating an oasis in the middle of an urban jungle.

 About Kengo Kuma

 Kengo Kuma is a Japanese architect and professor in the Department of Architecture (Graduate School of Engineering) at the University of Tokyo.
 Frequently compared to contemporaries Shigeru Ban and Kazuyo Sejima, Kuma is also noted for his prolific writings.
-He is the designer of the New National Stadium, Tokyo which has been built for the 2020 Summer Olympics
+He is the designer of the New National Stadium, Tokyo, built for the 2020 Summer Olympics.

 - Project Team: Yuki Ikeguchi, Marc Moukarzel, Diego Martin, Mira Yung, Laura Sandoval Illera, Taylor Park